fuchsia-br/infra/go/src/presubmit/README.md

 # Running
 The presubmit logic is organized into two different tools: `query` and `patch`.

-`query` checks Gerrit for new CLs and sends them to CI for testing.
+* `query` checks Gerrit for new CLs and sends them to CI for testing.
-`patch` is used by CI to patch the given CLs into its code tree.
+* `patch` is used by CI to patch the given CLs into its code tree.

 ## query
-Running `query` directly with no arguments will cause it to inspect `mojo.googlesource.com` for new CLs and send those refs to a Jenkins instance on localhost for testing.
+`query` requires at least one argument: the gerrit host to query.
+Running `query -gerrit https://fuchsia-review.googlesource.com` will look for new CLs in the Fuchsia repositories and send those refs to a Jenkins instance on localhost for testing.

+The job to which those CLs are sent can be configured with the `-test` argument.
-There's a fair amount of configuration expected on the Jenkins instance; in particular that there exists a matrix configuration build named `mojo-presubmit-test` that expects parameters in the form of `REFS` and `TESTS` (the CLs to apply and the tests to run, respectively.)
+The job must expect parameters in the form of `REFS` and `TESTS`, which are the CLs to apply and the tests to run, repsectively.

-The mojo assumption is temporary, and this tool will soon be parameterized to work for all of our projects.
+See `query -h` for more options.

 ## patch
-Internally, the CI jobs will use `presubmit/patch` to take the CLs given and patch its code tree before building and running tests.
+Internally, the CI jobs can use `presubmit/patch` to take the CLs given and patch its code tree before building and running tests.

+See `patch -h` for more options.